 All majors and minors scales and arpeggios, chromatics scales, dominant and diminished 7ths to a range of two octaves.
-If they extend above top C, they may be performed by starting on the tonic, descending to the dominant and then ascending two octaves before returning to the starting note.
+For baritone, if they extend above top C, they may be performed by starting on the tonic, descending to the dominant and then ascending two octaves before returning to the starting note.
 G, A, Bb, C (major and minor) in 3rds.